Constraints on Axions from a Theoretical Model of Spatially-Extended Gamma-Ray Emission from Neutron Stars: Discussion

 \section{Discussion}

-The model-dependent observational limits derived here of $m_a<0.76$ meV are a substantial improvement upon the previous Fermi-LAT point-source limit with neutron stars~\cite{berenjiAxions}.
+The model-dependent observational limits derived here for the hypothesis of extension of $m_a<0.76$ meV at the 95\% C.L. are a substantial improvement upon the previous Fermi-LAT point-source limit with neutron stars~\cite{berenjiAxions}.
 The point-source limits for this source under the same data analysis conditions as for the extended source model would not be changed much from the previous point-source limits, as the energies where the spectrum has a considerable contribution (i.e., above 60 MeV) were considered in the previous analysis.
 Furthermore, the data-dependent limits also fall below the projected limits derived here.
 From a consideration of Figure~\ref{fig:limits}, the limits from the Fermi LAT using 7.9 years of observations are improved by a factor of nearly 100 with respect to the point source limits.
 Also, these limits fall in a range that has not yet been excluded by previous observations, and represent a substantial improvement over the SN 1987A-derived upper limit of $m_a<16$ meV~\cite{SNbounds}.
 If the hypothesis of extension is valid, however low the flux may be, then we report a highly significant detection.
 This should be explored in a possible followup study.
 The signal for J0108 could be contaminated with known nearby point sources according to the 3FGL Fermi-LAT catalog.
 It should be noted that the possible detection of a signal depends on the extended model energy-dependent spatial templates shown and derived earlier in this study, and that the point source study of a putative signal are probably to na\"ive for searching for axions.
 Needless to say, future studies should focus on neutron stars with farther distances and that are also younger in age.

 It deserves to be mentioned that assuming somewhat higher or lower temperatures could alter this limit somewhat.
 The simulation-derived limit of 10 meV is not at the minimum range possible, according to this model, but suggests an upper bound on values that could be derived in principle.
-According to our calculations, if the temperature $T<1$ MeV, then we should not expect to set limits using the model described here.